BGGremlin-Group/Anti-Stylo/README.md

 ### ***🛸The BG GREMLIN GROUP ANTI-STYLOMETRY TOOL🛸***

 > Offline, browser-based text obfuscation for privacy, and anonymity.
+Based on the Alternative Linguistics OD toolkit.

 ---